labrador-kennel/async-event/docs/how-tos/create-own-event-types.md

----
-title: Creating Custom Event Types
+# Creating Custom Event Types
----

 Setup the `StandardEventFactory` to customize the creation process for specific Event types.
 Labrador async-event recommends creating semantic types to describe your application and has easy ways to facilitate doing so baked into this library.